Filter (social media): Apps

 Beauty filters are available as a built-in feature of many social media apps, most notably Instagram, Snapchat, and TikTok.
 In the case of Instagram and Snapchat, most filters are created by third-party developers rather than the app developers themselves.
 The video-conferencing app Zoom includes a "Touch-up My Appearance" filter which smooths blemishes and under-eye bags.

 Beautifying effects may be bundled as part of other, more whimsical augmented reality filters, such as Instagram and Snapchat filters which give the user puppy ears or a flower crown.

 Beauty filters may also be applied using standalone "beauty apps".
 One of the most popular such apps is Facetune.
 In 2017, Facetune was the most popular paid app on the Apple App Store.
 As of 2019, the paid app, and the free counterpart, Facetune2, had more than 55 million users between them.
 FaceApp is another image editing app which uses deep learning algorithms.
 Extreme use of the app's beauty filters was the subject of the "Yassification" Internet meme, in which photos are filtered to hyper-glamorour extremes to humorous effect.

 Filters are most commonly applied to self-taken portraits ("selfies").
 The close distance from which such photos are taken may create undesirable distortions, such as increasing the perceived size of the nose.

+Studies

+A study from Yahoo!
+Labs (now Yahoo!
+Research) and the Georgia Institute of Technology found that filtered photos outperform unfiltered photos in terms of engagement on social media, with a 21% higher chance of being viewed and a 45% higher chance of generating a comment.